A reader who asked not to be named emailed me the following question:

 Here are some potential start-up situations which you may have experienced:

-- Are you thinking of selling books on e-bay or Amazon.com?
+- Do you sell books or other items for profit on e-bay or Amazon.com?

 Now start-up business are very risky to lenders (only 1 in 2 survive more than 5 years), so banks are usually stricter in approving business credit cards for start-up businesses.
 Also, the banks will usually assign a very low credit line to business credit cards which are for start-ups.